- Vaccination Information Hub

 - The text message will show as being sent from "NHSvaccine" and will include a link to the NHS.uk website.

 - The NHS will never ask you for payment or banking details.
-If you are unsure about a text message you have recieved, you can call 119 to book your appointment.
+If you are unsure about a text message you have received, you can call 119 to book your appointment.

-Once you've been contacted the easiest way to arrange your jab is through the national booking service which can be accessed at www.nhs.uk/covid-vaccination or by calling 119 anytime between 7am and 11pm, seven days a week.
+Once you've been contacted the easiest way to arrange your jab is through the national booking service which can be accessed on the NHS COVID vaccination website or by calling 119 anytime between 7am and 11pm, seven days a week.
 Alternatively you can contact your GP practice.

 Frontline social care workers